Connect with us

 Why it matters

 U.S. adults spend around six hours per day interacting with video-based media and entertainment.
-And great entertainment often includes spontaneity: Think of ad-libbed TV moments (many of the most heart-wrenching sequences in “Succession”), impromptu concerts (The Beatles' 1969 rooftop concert) and on-the-fly sports plays (Kansas Chiefs quarterback Patrick Mahomes' trademark “flick” pass).
+And great entertainment often includes spontaneity: Think of ad-libbed TV moments (many of the most heart-wrenching sequences in “Succession”), impromptu concerts (The Beatles’ 1969 rooftop concert) and on-the-fly sports plays (Kansas City Chiefs quarterback Patrick Mahomes’ trademark “flick” pass).
 Spontaneity-based entertainment, like improv comedy, reality TV and jazz soloing, continue to stand the test of time.

 Our work illustrates that spontaneity can be a powerful tool to boost publicity and engagement and generate positive impressions.
-Working on a new ?
-Perhaps time for unplanned action.
+Working on a new project?
+Perhaps leave time for unplanned action.
 Promoting a new show or product?
 Consider talking about the unscripted, behind-the-scenes moments.
 On a first date?
 Maybe fight the urge to plan your talking points ahead of time.
 Coming off as truly yourself might mean that you are slightly less poised and articulate, but the trade-off can be worth it.

 What’s next